nens/threedi-docs/source/f_problem_solving.rst

 *What matters is that the numbers notation is set to English.
 There is a bug in QGIS with scientific notations and Dutch number notations which can cause weird behaviour of the plugin.
 Please set your QGIS or Modeller Interface to English (settings --> options --> locale --> en_GB).*

+- What happens when I use a (local) temporal raster (for example NRR) with a simulation?
+Are the timezones the same?

+*Simulation time is always in UTC.
+When you set the time for a (local) temporal raster, for example the NRR, you set the time in the live site or the Modeller Interface in your local time.
+This is turned to UTC within the live site/ Modeller Interface.*

 **General**

 - My model shows unstable behaviour, what can I do to avoid this?